hilmibaskara/pemesananMejaRestoran/README.md

 ## Data Files

 Microservice ini memuat data dari file JSON yang bernama `tables.json` dan `reservations.json`.
 Pastikan untuk menjaga file-file ini dengan data yang valid.

-## Notes

-- Ensure that your Docker and network configurations are properly set up to avoid network issues when running the service in a container.

-- This README is provided as a template.
-Replace the placeholders in square brackets with your actual information.

-Feel free to customize this README according to your specific needs.
-It provides an overview of your microservice, describes its endpoints, explains how to use it, and highlights important considerations.